Advance Preparation or Active Learning: What Makes the Difference in a Flipped Classroom of International Students?

 - What is the relationship between English-language fluency and views of classroom experience in classrooms with advance preparation or with both advance preparation and increased active learning?

-Dissemination: These findings could be presented at TLC events, at TLC sponsored conferences at SFU, and in departmental seminars.
+Knowledge sharing: These findings could be presented at TLC events, at TLC sponsored conferences at SFU, and in departmental seminars.
 We would also like to present a seminar on our findings at Fraser International College.